ScottFeichter/node-essentials-scott/assignments/assignment8-authentication.md

 The first argument passed, which is optional, is nowhere documented in Passport.
 This is, ahem, bad.
 That first object tells passport which values from a req object are to be used for authentication.
 The defaults are "username" and "password", but we are using "email" and "password", and we have to tell passport that, a fact which the developers elected not to disclose.
 So, please try to remember this for the future.

-The second argument is a function.
+The second argument is a callback.
 You are telling the passport local strategy to call this function at authentication time, so that you can do the authentication.
 Your function, which might be async, is going to be passed the email, the password, and a callback.
 Inside the function, you do the actual validation, using the verifyUserPassword function created previously.
 Once the validation returns, you report the result via the callback.
 The first argument to the callback is the error, if one was thrown, or null otherwise.
 The second argument is the user object you got back from verifyUserPassword, if the verification succeeded, or null if it didn't, in which case you can also pass back a message.

 The verifyUserPassword function might throw an error, for example if the database is down.
 In this case, is very important to catch this error if it is thrown.
 You will be in a callback from an Express route handler at this point.
 An error thrown from within a callback crashes the Express server.